 The fair value of the derivative liability as of the transaction date was approximately \$4.8 million, of which \$3.5 million was attributable to the AVTX-501 Milestone and \$1.3 million was attributable to the AVX-007 Milestones and Royalties.
 The fair value of the AVTX-501 Milestone was primarily driven by an approximate 23% probability of success to reach the milestone in approximately 5 years.
 The fair value of AVTX-007 Milestones and Royalties were primarily driven by an approximate 17% probability of success, time to commercialization of 6 years, and sales forecasts with peak annual net sales reaching \$300 million.
 As discussed above, these unobservable inputs were estimated by Avalo based on limited publicly available information and therefore could differ from Janssen and Apollo's internal development plans.
 Any changes to these inputs may result in significant changes to the fair value measurement.
-Notably, the probability of success is the largest driver of the fair value and therefore changes to such fair value.
+Notably, the probability of success is the largest driver of the fair value and therefore changes to such input would likely result in significant changes to such fair value.